benkoren/benkoren.github.io/_drafts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 ---
-title:  "Rails and PHP Development on a Chromebook"
+title:  "Web Development on a Chromebook"
 date:   2017-10-28 04:00:00
 categories: Engineering
 published: true
 tags: Rails, PHP
 ---
-Today we'll explore how I use a [$170 Chromebook][chromebook], [vim][vim], tmux and [Amazon Lightsail][lightsail] to do PHP and Ruby on Rails development.
+Today we'll explore how to use a [$170 Chromebook][chromebook], [vim][vim], tmux and [Amazon Lightsail][lightsail] to do Ruby on Rails, PHP, and Javascript development.

 ## Background

-I purchased a Chromebook about a year ago for our family's casual computing needs such as web browsing and Google Docs from the comfort of our couch _without_ the sweaty lap that comes from the use of a traditional laptop (or the pricetag!), while still having a standard-sized keyboard.
-Most importantly, it required absolutely minimal technical effort on my part, even if one of our kids tosses it into the bathtub; we could simply have another unit shipped for a reasonable price, log in, and pick up right where we had left off (after dealing with the bathtub incident, of course).
+I purchased a Chromebook about a year ago for our family's casual computing needs, such as web browsing and Google Docs from the comfort of our couch _without_ the sweaty lap that comes from the use of a traditional laptop (or the pricetag!), while still having standard-sized keys.
+Most importantly, a Chromebook required absolutely minimal technical effort on my part; even if one of our kids tosses it into the bathtub, we could simply have another unit shipped for a reasonable price, log in, and pick up right where we had left off (after dealing with the bathtub incident, of course).

 Then I decided I'd like this same level of convenience for my work life as a software engineer: I wanted to web development from my Chromebook, but with the following requirements:

-1. *Language-agnostic*: I need a reasonable setup for developing PHP and Ruby on Rails in the immediate term.
+1. *Language-agnostic*: I need a reasonable setup for developing PHP, Ruby on Rails, Javascript, and HTML/CSS  in the immediate term.
 The solution cannot be language-specific, though I have no immediate interest in the Microsoft languages.
 2. *Bathtub Test*: if the device is destroyed, I need to be able to pick up where I had left off with minimal effort.
 3. *Debugging*: I need to be able to debug code, and none of this `var_dump()` nonsense.
 We're professionals, not savages.
 4. *Pricetag*: The solution needs to be reasonably priced, if not free.
-I'd prefer to spend some time upfront tinkering and working out a clever setup than to shell out money for a sub-optimal pre-packaged setup, but I need to spend a little cash then so be it.
+I'd prefer to spend time upfront tinkering and working out a clever setup than to shell out money for a sub-optimal pre-packaged setup, though I need to spend a little cash then so be it.
 5. *Comfy Factor*: No list of requirements is complete without a subjective, immeasurable requirement: this needs to _feel_ like a comfy development environment.
-Yes, I'll only have a single screen that has comparatively low resolution to my dedicated office complete with a mouse, external monitors, and a sound system.
+I'll only have a single screen that has low resolution, which is in stark contract to my dedicated office complete with a mouse, external monitors, and a sound system.
+The software will need to compensate, especially for the lack of a mouse and monitor real estate.
-6. *Chair Hopping*: This is a soft requirement, but I'd like to be able to shift between my work machine in the office and the Chromebook, picking up right where I had left off - even in the middle of an active debugging session.
+6. *Chair Hopping*: This is a soft requirement, but I'd like to be able to shift between my office machine and the Chromebook, picking up right where I had left off - even in the middle of an active debugging session.

 Our final solution meets all of these requirements.